eferreirafilho/Path-Planning-Algorithms/README.md

 ## Path-Planning-Algorithms
-Path Planning implementations of some state-of-the-art Path Planning algorithms published up to 2016.
+Matlab implementations of some state-of-the-art Path Planning algorithms published up to 2016.

 # CHOMP
 Covariant Hamiltonian Optimization for Motion Planning